Lukasdotcom/fantasy-manager/CONTRIBUTING.md

 - [ ] Run `npm run format` to format everything with prettier.
 - [ ] Run `npm run lint` and fix all errors and new warnings.
 - [ ] Made sure that all database changes have update code in startup.ts.
+- [ ] Make sure to run the unit tests with `npm test`.
+This project uses vitest for more details look at [Vitest](#Vitest).
-- [ ] Made sure to test your changes whith [cypress](#cypress) by running `npm test` and when it is done stopping the server with ctr-c.
-If this fails and you don't know why look in the [cypress section](#cypress), or just create the pull request anyway and leave this unchecked.
+- [ ] Made sure to test your changes with [cypress](#cypress) by running `npm run start:test` and in another terminal `npm run cypress` and when it is done stopping the server with ctr-c.
+If this fails, and you don't know why look in the [cypress section](#cypress), or just create the pull request anyway and leave this unchecked.
 - [ ] If you added any features it would be great if you tested them with cypress(Not required).
 - [ ] If you added another league did you follow all the steps in the [leagues.md How to add another league](leagues.md#how-to-add-another-league).
 - [ ] Did you make sure to have all text in the correct format as mentioned in [translating.md](TRANSLATING.MD#help)